Cat5TV/cat5tv-miners/README.md

 ### How much Internet bandwidth will this use?

 Barely any.
 Mining uses your GPU and/or CPU to find hashes, which are sent to the pool.
-The amount of data being trnasmitted and received is minimal.
+The amount of data being transmitted and received is minimal.
 We are not at all concerned about running this on our mobile connection.

 ### Can I continue using my computer while mining for you?